Bridges

 I've been thinking, and you all can tell me I'm nuts.

-We all must actively engage our brothers and sisters and take as many as possible to the other side.
+We must all actively engage with our brothers and sisters and bring as many as possible to the other side.

 We also have to understand that we can't get everybody.